JvanKatwijk/qt-dab/README.md

 transmitter information that is sent to a map (see later on) is stored into a file for off-line use.

-Also  recent is the selector **local DB**.
-If enabled on program startup Qt-DAB will load an embedded TII database, rather than trying to load a TII database from the user's home directory (i.e. implying that if not selected, the software will try to load a database from your home directory).
+**New** is that if no database can be found in the user's home directory, Qt-DAB loads a version that is incorporated in the executable.
+The "local DB" selector is void.

 Finally, also **new** is the selector **map close**.
 If set, on switching the http handler off, an attempt is made to close